elias-adam-gh/Theater-Booking-WebApp/README.md

     ""[Key]
         public int Id { get; set; } ""
     By applying [Key] to a property, you ensure it is treated as the primary key when creating the database table, generating      queries, and establishing relationships between entities. a query is a request for specific information from a database.

+  [Required] = namespace to mark a property as required.